helfertool/helfertool/README.md

 ## Run for development

+### Celery and RabbitMQ

+Since the software uses Celery you need one of supported message brokers, for development we use RabbitMQ with Docker (note: the RabbitMQ server listens on port 5672 to every incoming connection, you should configure a firewall):

+    docker run -d --hostname helfertool-rabbitmq --name helfertool-rabbitmq \
+        -p 5672:5672 rabbitmq

+To start the RabbitMQ server later:

+    docker start helfertool-rabbitmq

+And start celery:

+    celery -A helfertool worker -c 2 --loglevel=info

+### Django

 By default Django uses a SQLite database that can be generated using the following command inside the project directory:

     python manage.py migrate

-Since the software uses Celery you need one of supported message brokers, for development we use RabbitMQ with Docker:

-    docker run -d --hostname helfertool-rabbitmq --name helfertool-rabbitmq -p 5672:5672 rabbitmq

-Later a "docker start helfertool-rabbitmq" is enough to start RabbitMQ.

 Then a superuser should be created: